wqking/jsonpp/doc/common_types.md

 can be used as JSON array.

 When parsing JSON without specifying the `prototype` argument, the parser will use default data types to store the JSON data.
-This document discuss the default data types.
+This document discusses the default data types.

 #### Header